Type Ia supernova Hubble diagram with near-infrared and optical observations

-Analyzing the distribution of the maximum $B-V$ colors of 393 SNe~Ia we found evidence that the intrinsic $B-V$ color of normal SNe~Ia at maximum light is a non-linear function of $\Delta M_{15}$.
-Using our $(B-V)_{B_\mathrm{max},0}-\Delta M_{15}$ relation given by Eq.~\ref{eq:bv0} to estimate $E(B-V)_\mathrm{obs}$, we find that the nearby SN~Ia data is best described with $R_B$ parameter $\sim2.9$ or $\sim2.7$ depending on the assumed origin of the intrinsic scatter. \cite{2014ApJ...780...37S} have suggested that by treating the color scatter properly one should recover the typical Milky Way value of $R_B=4.1$.
-Because of the large span of the colors of the nearby SN~Ia sample our estimation of $R_B\sim2.9$ is robust and it is easy to see from Fig.~\ref{f:hub_opt} that $R_B=4.1$ is inconsistent with the data.
+Analyzing the distribution of the maximum $B-V$ color of 393 SNe~Ia we conclude that the intrinsic $B-V$ color of normal SNe~Ia at maximum light is a nonlinear function of $\Delta M_{15}$ and has intrinsic scatter $\sim0.04$ mag.
+Including this in the analysis, we found that the host galaxy dust extinction is best described with Milky way-type dust with low $R_V\simeq1.8-1.9$ in accordance with many other studies.
+Because of the large span of the colors this estimate is robust and it is easy to see from Fig.~\ref{f:hub_opt} that the typical Milky Way value $R_V=4.1$ is inconsistent with the data.